Characteristics (Quick Facts)

 If you hate the idea of cleaning and finding cat hairs all over your furniture and clothes, don’t get a Scottish Fold as a pet.

-How Much Does a Scottish Fold Cat Cost?
+How Much is Scottish Fold Cat Price?

 The exact price of Scottish Fold Cat depends on the breeder and the appearance of the ears.
 Generally, you can expect to spend from $1000 to $2000 for a purebred kitten in the US.
 On the other hand, in the UK, Folds will cost in between ₤600 and ₤1200.